 On the blogging groups, I mainly share my new posts about blogging and then on beauty groups, I share my beauty reviews.
 It’s brought it quite a bit of traffic for me as well as followers on Instagram.

 Want to join my private VIP Facebook group for blogger babes?
 Check it out here!

 Another platform I played around with was StumbleUpon.
 I had heard of it before but I had no idea how it worked.
 It was pretty confusing at first because I didn’t understand what the purpose of it was.

 StumbleUpon is a website where you give them your interests and they randomly show you websites and blog posts related to your interests.
 You basically “stumble upon” new content and you can either give it a thumbs up or a thumbs down so StumbleUpon knows what you like and don’t like.
-When I joined, I stumbled for bit and then I submitted my own blog posts afterwards.
+When I joined, I stumbled for bit and then I submitted my own blog posts afterward.

 It brought a ton of traffic for my blog in one day and kept a lot of people on my blog.
 I was able to gain some new email subscribers from this which was awesome.
 I am still working on learning more about this platform and how to be more successful with it.
-Beside posting my own content, I also submit content from some of my favorite bloggers as well.
-I definitely recommend trying it out, but don’t just join and submit your work like crazy or it can get you in trouble with StumbleUpon for over promoting yourself.
+Besides posting my own content, I also submit content from some of my favorite bloggers as well.
+I definitely recommend trying it out, but don’t just join and submit your work like crazy or it can get you in trouble with StumbleUpon for over-promoting yourself.